-Gary and I went to Steve’s school on Friday for a special day for grandparents.
-We saw everything the kids do at Grace Lutheran and our four-year-old could not have been more excited.
+Gary and I went to Steve’s preschool one Friday in November for a special day of showing grandparents all that they enjoy and learn each day.
+Our four-year-old could not have been more excited.
 We listened to books being read, enjoyed a chapel service, ate sugar-filled treats which was Steven’s favorite part, and worked together on crafts.
 A good time really was had by all.

 My son and his family went to Chicago a week ago.
 Actually, Steven corrected me and told me that it’s Arlington Heights, not Chicago.
 They went for Steven’s great grandpa’s birthday.
 We were coming back from Houston so we missed the party, but the pictures said it all.
-Not everyone came. it’s a huge family with ten kids, twenty-six grand kids, and fifteen great grand kids with two more greats arriving in 2023.
-Grandpa baked his own cake and there were 98 candles!
-And from the looks of the tables no one went home hungry.
+Not everyone came. it’s a huge family with ten kids, twenty-six grand kids, and fifteen great-grand kids with two more greats arriving in 2023.
+Grandpa baked his own cake and there were ninety-eight candles!

 I asked Steven how old Grandpa is and I got a real kick out of his answer.